Understanding WordPress Multisite Structures

 -

-Login and Navigate: Log in to your WordPress Multisite network's admin dashboard.
+Log in and navigate: Log in to your WordPress Multisite network's admin dashboard.
 Go to "My Sites" > "Network Admin" > "Sites".

 -

-Add New Site: Click the "Add New" button.
+Add new site: Click the "Add New" button.

 -

-Enter Site Information: Provide the necessary details for the new site, such as:
+Enter site information: Provide the necessary details for the new site, such as:

-newsite.example.comorexample.com/newsite). - Site Title: A name for the new site.
+example.com/newsite). - Site Title: A name for the new site.

 - Admin Email: An email address for the site's administrator.